Trump impeachment: What happens next?

-WASHINGTON (Reuters) - The White House on Friday named members of U.S. President Trump’s defence team for his impeachment trial, which will begin in earnest next week.

-Here is what to look out for next as the proceedings advance.
+WASHINGTON (Reuters) - Here is what to look out for next as the proceedings advance in U.S. President Donald Trump’s impeachment trial in the Senate:

 Jan.
 20

-* Trump has until noon (1700 GMT) to file a trial brief that would contain detailed materials from his lawyers.
+- Trump has until noon (1700 GMT) to file a trial brief thatwould contain detailed arguments and materials from his lawyers.

 Starting Jan.
 21

-* If the White House files a trial brief on behalf of Trump, the House has until noon (1700 GMT) to file a rebuttal brief if it so chooses.
+- If the White House has filed a trial brief on behalf of Trump, the House has until noon (1700 GMT) to file a rebuttal brief if it so chooses.

-* The trial resumes at 1 p.m.
-(1800 GMT) and is expected to continue six days a week, the exception of Sundays.
+- The trial resumes at 1 p.m.
+(1800 GMT) and is expected tocontinue six days a week, with the exception of Sundays.

-* A vote could be held sometime during the day on Senate Majority Leader Mitch McConnell’s proposed rules governing the first phases of the trial, which would leave open the option of voting later on whether witnesses would testify and new evidence could be introduced.
+- A vote could be held sometime during Jan.
+21 on Senate Majority Leader Mitch McConnell’s proposed rules governing the first phase of the trial, which would leave open the option of voting later on whether witnesses would testify and new evidence could be introduced.

+- Democrats are expected to try to amend McConnell’s rules to stipulate that witnesses must be called, possibly leading to extended debate over the rules of the trial.

-* Democratic House “managers” who form the prosecution team will begin to present their case against Trump, and the president’s legal team will respond, with senators sitting as jurors.
+- Once the rules governing the trial have been adopted, Democratic House “managers” who form the prosecution teamwould begin to present their case against Trump.
+It is unclear whether that will start on Jan.
+21 or slip to the next day.
+When the House managers have finished, the president’s team will respond with its opening arguments.
+The arguments are expected to take several days to present, with the senators, sitting as jurors, listening.

-* Following the opening arguments, which could take days to present, senators would then be given time to submit questions to each side.
+- Following the opening arguments, senators would be given time to submit questions to each side.

 Late January to early February

-* Democrats will push to hear from witnesses during the trial.
+- Democrats are expected to continue pushing to hear from witnesses during the trial.
 If McConnell’s resolution on initial trial rules is adopted, as expected, senators would likely vote some time after the trial has started on whether to introduce witness testimony sought by the Democrats.

 Feb.
 4

-Reporting by David Morgan, Jan Wolfe, Susan Cornwell and Richard Cowan; editing by Andy Sullivan and Alistair Bell
+Reporting by Susan Cornwell, Jan Wolfe, David Morgan and Richard Cowan; Editing by Peter Cooney